PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 18:06:43
+Last updated: 2024-04-13 18:07:19
-Random Quote: Dead people are notoriously bad at returning calls. - Wednesday Addams
+Random Quote: Out there, I don't stand a chance.
+I do in here. - Jang Deok-su